Cutwell/spaces/README.md

-# Spaces for Windows 10
+# Hotcorners
- Mac OS hotcorners for windows 10
+ Mac OSX hotcorners for Windows 10

 # Setting up
 - Download spaces and unpack into your desired installation folder.